 Listen Whitaker, I am not your father and I'm not your priest I got two words for you: shut the heck up!
 You talk way too much... can we cut?

 - Unsportsmanlike Gloating: Oh boy.
 And this backfires against Marty in just five seconds later.

 Marty: Yeah, I stole your story, whoop-de-doodle-do!
 I STOLE JASON SHEPARD'S STORY AND TURNED IT INTO BIG FAT LIAR!
 Do you know who's listening?
 Nobody and get used to it.
 Because I will never-ever-never-ever-ever-ever-ever-infinity tell the truth!

-Villain Ball: If Marty had just called Jason's father like he asked, Jason would have just let the whole thing go and he'd still have his movie.
+- Villain Ball: If Marty had just called Jason's father like he asked (and he had the chance to twice), Jason would have just let the whole thing go and he'd still have his movie.
 After all, who's going to believe Jason's father over a famous Hollywood producer?

 - Wounded Gazelle Gambit: Pretending the dog-lover secretary's car is ''parked on a dog's tail''

 - You, Get Me Coffee: Marty's attitude to Monty

 - You Have to Believe Me: Poor Jason